Alaska Department of Fish and Game

 - An identification card issued to the sport fishing guide by a state or federal agency that bears a photo of the sport fishing guide.

-- Other agencies may have additional requirements (i.e., U.S.C.G.).
-It is your responsibility to determine what those requirements are.
+- Other agencies (such as USCG) may have additional requirements.
+It is your responsibility to determine what requirements apply to you.

-- From the "forms" page on this website, an application can be printed from your computer, filled out, and mailed to the Department of Fish & Game with a check or money order.
-The license will be mailed to you within 14 days.
+- A Business/Guide Registration Application can be printed from your computer, filled out, and mailed to the Department of Fish & Game.
+The registration will be mailed to you within 14 days.

-- Any Alaska Dept. of Fish & Game area or regional office.
-Anchorage, Fairbanks, and Juneau offices will accept cash, checks, credit cards and money orders.
-All other area offices will accept checks or money orders only.
-The license is effective immediately but remains temporary until ADF&G sends you your valid wallet-sized license.
+- Submit an application at any Alaska Department of Fish & Game area or regional office.
+The registration is effective immediately but remains temporary until ADF&G sends you your valid wallet-sized registration.